S.E. Shires trombone review

 Sound

-I think some of the older vintage horns can have a more interesting sound than the new Mercedes-bones.
-Lighter and with more personality.
-But honestly, I don´t care!
+I think some of the older vintage horns can have a more interesting sound with more personality than than the new Mercedes-bones.
+But honestly, I don’t care!
 I believe that any instrument (especially a good one) will sound like me eventually, and whatever I might lose (but not necessarily miss) in the sound, I will live happily without it.
 Modern trombones tend to have a more composed and focused sound, and most of the time, I prefer working with that.

 Good luck with your trombone hunting!